GradientCrux/basic_sql_interview/README.md

         - total for the line

         ![ERD](./diagrams/SO_1234_details.png)
-    - the total invoice price for each service order
+    - the total invoice price for each service order *(hint - simple aggregation)*

         ![ERD](./diagrams/order_totals.png)